jimdowling/chef-testing/README.md

 chef-testing
 ============

-To test a cookbook, run:
+You can test centos, by running: cp Vagrantfile.collectd.centos Vagrantfile.collectd

-./vagrant.sh COOKBOOK_NAME
+You can test ubuntu, by running: cp Vagrantfile.collectd.ubuntu Vagrantfile.collectd

-e.g.,
+To test the system on vagrant, run:

-./vagrant.sh ndb
+./vagrant.sh

-To destroy the VM, run:
+To kill the VM:
 ./vagrant destroy

-If it succeeds, the vagrant machine can be found in:
+If vagrant succeeds, the VM can be found in:
 /tmp/hop

 To ssh into the VM, run: